 - Add rice.
 Let cook and stir gently after 30 seconds.
 Add a ladle of broth.
 Try to gently stir to cook rice evenly every 30- 60 seconds.
 Can also pick up pan and shake to keep rice moving and cooking evenly.
 Don’t over stir- it ruins it big time.
 Consider it a process of each little rice grain cooking evenly, absorbing the broth for flavor and stirring every so often to avoid sticking to the bottom of the pan as the liquid absorbs.
 Stirring too much turns out the consistency of oatmeal mush and not stirring enough- the rice doesn’t cook through and is crunchy.
 Tastes good but the texture is unappealing.

-- Add another ladle of broth, continue to stir every 30-60 minutes.
+- Add another ladle of broth, continue to gently stir every 30-60 seconds.
 Add mushrooms back into the pan.
 Repeat adding broth once liquid absorbed and stirring until the rice reaches al dente status.
 It should retain its shape, yet be cooked through.
 Taste as you go.
 It should take about 15-20 minutes.
 If you don’t use all the broth, its ok.
 Better to have a bit too much rather than avoid running out.
 Can always use it for something else.

 - Now stir in parmesan, butter and 2 tbsp chopped parsley.
 Remove from heat.